Install Raspbian Buster Desktop in your Raspberry Pi (with optional Remote Desktop)

 change-default-save-location-windows7.pngchange-default-save-location-windows7.png

-Select boot partition in left column.
+Select the boot partition in the left column.

 Insert in “File name” field value “ssh” and click “Save”.
-Be aware that notepad sometimes saves files adding “.txt” extension.
-So, control saved file and be sure that its extension is NOT included.
+Be aware that notepad sometimes saves files by adding “.txt” extension.
+So, control the saved file and be sure that its extension is NOT included.

-Extract SD card from your SD reader and insert it in your raspberry.
+Extract SD card from your SD reader and insert it in your Raspberry.

 Enable Remote Desktop

-Power the Raspberry on, wait a few minutes for first boot, check its IP address in your router and connect to it from Putty (or whatever connection program you are using for ssh) using default ssh port (22).
+Power the Raspberry on, wait a few minutes for the first boot, check its IP address in your router and connect to it from Putty (or whatever connection program you are using for ssh) using the default ssh port (22).

 Default user: pi